reactivefoundation/reactive.foundation/content/reactive-summit.md

 On November 11, 2020, [Reactive Summit](https://www.reactivesummit.org/) returns with a one-day virtual format.
 [The CFP is open!](https://forms.gle/pCNu8jPzMZYvqQSQ9)

-Reactive Summit is where innovators go to learn and collaborate on the latest architectures and patterns for building cloud native applications using microservices, event-sourcing, streaming, reactive programming, serverless, and more.
+Reactive Summit is where innovators go to learn and collaborate on the latest Reactive patterns and projects for building distributed systems using event-sourcing, stateful serverless, streaming machine learning, and more.

 Since its inception in 2016, [Reactive Summit](https://www.reactivesummit.org/) has generated [1.5 million minutes of online video replay](https://www.youtube.com/channel/UChUrUs_xAW2YiSV7iBWkzhw), reinforcing the desire of our cutting-edge community for access to expert insight.